CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/GettingStarted.md

 ## Architecture

 In this lab, you will use Microsoft Sentinel to detect, investigate, and respond to security threats across your environment.
-Data from connected sources such as Microsoft Entra ID, Microsoft 365 Defender, and security appliances will be ingested into Sentinel, where Analytics Rules automatically identify suspicious activities and generate incidents for investigation.
+Data from connected sources such as Azure Active Directory, Microsoft 365 Defender, and security appliances will be ingested into Sentinel, where Analytics Rules automatically identify suspicious activities and generate incidents for investigation.
 You will perform proactive threat hunting using Kusto Query Language (KQL) and enrich queries with Watchlists containing sensitive asset details or known threat indicators.
 Advanced features such as Content Hub for packaged detections, Threat Intelligence integration for external data enrichment.
 Finally, you will integrate Sentinel with GitHub or Azure DevOps repositories, enabling version-controlled collaboration on analytics rules, hunting queries, and security configurations, fostering a proactive, automated, and collaborative approach to enterprise threat protection and incident response.

 ## Architecture Diagram